-Human HAMA ELISA kit is designed for measuring in vitro quantitative amounts of human anti-mouse antibody (HAMA) in human serum samples only.
-This assay has a minimum detection limit of < 3.0 ng/ml.
+HAMA ELISA kit is designed for measuring in vitro quantitative amounts of human anti-mouse antibody (HAMA) in human serum samples only.
+This assay has a minimum detection limit of 2.0 ng/ml.

-The minimum detection sensitivity level human anti-mouse antibody (HAMA) using this human HAMA ELISA kit was 3.0 ng/ml.
-The dynamic assay range for this kit is 3.0 – 400.0 ng/ml.
+The minimum detection sensitivity level human anti-mouse antibody using current HAMA ELISA kit was 2.0 ng/ml.
+The dynamic range for this assay is 40.0 – 1,500.0 ng/ml.

 - Value of HAMA–determination in clinical practice–an overview.
 Anticancer Res.
 (1997) 17 (4B): 3055-8.
 Review.
 Hasholzner U., et al.